-We establish policies and procedures that create an appropriate environment for both guests and volunteers.
+We establish policies and procedures that create an appropriate environment for guests, staff, and volunteers.

 We are committed to working cooperatively with other private and public agencies to facilitate guests’ access to appropriate services and help them attain sustainable self-sufficiency.

-After a background check and interview conducted by our Executive Director Julie Lowe and Director of Operations Fran Doran, and contingent on room availability, approved families and individuals are invited to stay at Easton’s Promise.
-Easton’s Promise provides the unique experience of a homelike environment.
-Each family has their own room with a bathroom, there is a backyard and living room with a play areas for children, a kitchen where guests can prepare their own food, and guests sit down each night together for “family dinner”.
+After a background check and interview conducted by our Executive Director Julie Lowe and Director of Operations Fran Doran, and contingent on room availability, approved families and individuals are invited to stay at one of our shelter facilities.
+The buildings provide the unique experience of a homelike environment.
+At Easton’s Promise, each family has their own room with a bathroom, there is a backyard and living room with a play areas for children, a kitchen where guests can prepare their own food, and guests sit down each night together for “family dinner”.
+At Evelyn’s Place, there are separated men’s and women’s rooms and bathrooms, and they also have a full-service kitchen, living room, backyard, and share dinner each evening.
+Both houses also have on-site laundry facilities.
 This environment is integral to guests’ success, greatly improving the comfort of the children who stay with us, and providing the adults with a renewed sense of dignity, something that often suffers as a result of experiencing homelessness.

-Once they are sheltered, guests work with Ms. Doran to create a plan that fits their particular needs and will help them to regain financial stability.
-Ms. Doran provides case management, connecting guests with the necessary service providers and supervising them as they work their plan.
-While participating in our program, guests must participate in classes, including: health, parenting, budgeting, nutritional cooking, relapse prevention for those guests who are in recovery, and a class on poverty called “Getting Ahead in a Just-Gettin’-By World.”
+Once they are sheltered, guests work with a case manager to create a plan that fits their particular needs and will help them to regain financial stability.
+Our case managers connect guests with the necessary service providers and provide supervision and counsel as they work their plan.
+While participating in our program, guests must also attend relevant classes, including: health, parenting, budgeting, nutritional cooking, relapse prevention for those guests who are in recovery, and a class on poverty called “Getting Ahead in a Just-Gettin’-By World.”
 In addition, guests who enter our program without a high school diploma will be tasked with earning their GED as part of their personalized plan.

-We are incredibly fortunate to have the support of more than 450 wonderful volunteers from every corner of our community, who donate over 10,000 hours of their time each year to provide supervision, meals and fellowship for our guests at Easton’s Promise.
+We are incredibly fortunate to have the support of more than 400 wonderful volunteers from every corner of our community, who donate over 10,000 hours of their time each year to provide supervision, meals and fellowship for our shelter guests.